 Fortunately, once you understand the steps, you’ll see that the claims process isn’t as difficult as you might have imagined.
-Learn about the process of filing workers’ comp claims and find out why you may need to hire a personal injury lawyer for help with your claim.
+Learn about the process of filing workers’ comp claims and find out why you may need to hire a workers’ compensation attorney for help with your claim.

 Meeting Filing Deadlines